-By Nelphie MIE with the participation of Francis Mbanzulu, Elisée Boweya and Eric Bombayo
+By Nelphie Mie Ngakao with the participation of Francis Mbanzulu, Elisée Boweya and Eric Bombayo

 As a nonprofit journalism organization, we depend on your support to fund journalism covering underreported issues around the world.
 Donate any amount today to become a Pulitzer Center Champion and receive exclusive benefits!